phoenix-rtos/phoenix-rtos-doc/quickstart/ia32-generic-qemu.md

   </details>

-To run the system image under qemu you should type the following command (launched from `phoenix-rtos-project` directory).
+To run the system image under QEMU you should type the following command (launched from `phoenix-rtos-project` directory).

 ```bash
 ./scripts/ia32-generic-qemu.sh